crousty24-bit/rock-paper-scissors/README.md

 1. **Setup project structure ✅**
 2. **Read assignment carefuly, write your plan ✅**
 3. **Write the solution and the pseudocode ✅**
-4. **Go code each function, one a the time, test it, then go to the next one.**
+4. **Go code each function, one a the time, test it, then go to the next one.✅**
 5. **If something isnt working : problem solving process (debugging) until it's fixed.**
 6. **Make sure everything is in place, playtest it.**